AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/page-templates.md

 Next, create a new page using the Magazine Article Page template.
 Author the content of the page to match the site mockups.
 Follow the steps in the video below:

 >[!VIDEO](https://video.tv.adobe.com/v/332917/?quality=12&learn=on)

+Use the [provided text](./assets/page-templates/la-skateparks-copy.txt) to populate the article body.

 ## Congratulations! {#congratulations}